AlbertWhite/react-demos/README.md

 - Helper function 'call' call a function which. returns promise.
 The second parameter is the parameter for the first function. eg: call(delay, 1000).
 If there are parameters to add in the function, add it as the second parameter.
 - Helper function 'put' helps trigger a dispatched action after we get the data. eg: put({action})

+- yield **effects** in redux-saga

+- generator function: every time we call a next(), the function will stop at yield.
+The excusion of this function can be stopped and restarted.

 ## demo25
 Example with redux-ui
 - no need to write reducers and map prop/dispatch to state